Tomato Pachadi Recipe (Thakkali Pachadi)

 You can also add some roasted white sesame seeds to this chutney.

-Many people add garlic, ginger, and onions to their pachadi recipe, however, I like to keep it simple.
+Many people add raw garlic, ginger, and onions to their pachadi recipe; however, I like to keep it simple.

-In case you wish to make tomato pachadi spicier then you can add more red chilies.
+In case you wish to make the tomato pachadi spicier, you can add more red chillies.

-If the tomatoes are slightly sour then you can use a slightly lesser amount of tamarind.
+If the tomatoes are slightly sour, you can use a slightly lesser amount of tamarind.

 How To Make Tomato Pachadi